-7.2.2 Long Term Financial Plan and Budget Overview - 3 May 2016
+7.2.2 Long Term Financial Plan and Budget Overview Concept Briefing: 3 May 2016

-Officers of the City provided Council with an overview of the Long Term Financial Plan and Budget Overview at a Briefing held 3 May 2016.
+Officers of the City provided Council with an overview of the Long Term Financial Plan and Budget Overview at a Concept Briefing held on 3 May 2016.

-7.2.2 (a): Notes - Long Term Financial Plan and Budget Overview .
+7.2.2 (a): Notes - Long Term Financial Plan and Budget Overview Concept Briefing - 3 May 2016.